noahehall/theBookOfNoah/0current/proxy/haproxy.md

     - mode http: layer 7 http servers: slower than tcp but has access to all the metadata about the request
   - mapfile: stores key/value associations in memory
     - e.g. concat & store host/path key and set the host/path value as a name for a backend to manage ACL routing rules
-  - nbproc: # of processes to spawn at startup
-    - each has its own stats, stick tables, etc
-  - nbthread: # of threads to spawn at startup
-    - each share stats, stick tables, etc
-  - cpu-map: pin processes & threads to a specific cpu core
-    - alwys use when setting nbproc/nbthread
   - option:
     - option httplog: use verbose log format in _mode http_
     - option tcplog: use verbose log format in _mode tcp_